Handling Dissent

 - Anything more than an honest and brief reaction must be addressed.

-- Why—dissent undermines the match officials’ authority, reduces flow, reduces enjoyment, can escalate/spread, leads to an unstable environment.
+- Why—dissent undermines the match officials’ authority, reduces flow, reduces enjoyment, can escalate/spread, and leads to an unstable environment.

 - What constitutes Dissent?
 If it’s Personal, Public, Provocative, and/or Persistent, it’s dissent.